-- Always have some cash and quaters handy.
+- Always have some cash and quarters handy.
 Most coin-operated showers only take quarters and some of the smaller showering facilities may require cash or struggle with their card readers.

-- Have an handy and portable toiletries bag with the bare essentials, ecofriendly supplies is best for leaving as little impact as possible no matter the environment (think biodegradable wipes, toothpaste and soap).
+- Have a handy and portable toiletries bag with the bare essentials.
+Eco-friendly supplies are best for leaving as little impact as possible no matter the environment (think biodegradable wipes, toothpaste, and soap).

 - Plan ahead as much as possible to avoid disappointment.

 - Life is an adventure, you don’t need to shower every day, just enjoy the ride!

 Disclosure: Some of the links in this article may be affiliate links.
 This means I earn a commission if you make a qualifying purchase, but this is at no additional cost to you.
 Thank you for supporting The Road Trip Expert.